-Some of these steps may look familiar, it’s all about applying your skills and knowledge toward social-emotional topics.
+Some of these steps may look familiar, but it’s all about applying your skills and knowledge to social-emotional topics.
 I hope having these steps laid out makes it easier to guide you through the development of your lesson plans and alleviates some of the stress of developing these from scratch.

 Congrats!
 You have just laid out your first lesson plan for S.E.L. and saved yourself a ton of time in the process!

 Stayed tuned… for the next post in the series Teaching and Implementing Social Emotional Learning and What to Expect When Discussing Sensitive Topics.